Deaddy/post-it-blog/on-prem-k8s.rst

   is easy to setup and volume provisioners exist
 - if you can backup to something outside the cluster rook ceph is a low-config option for providing ceph
+- for log collection and metrics use prom-operator + grafna + loki-stack